Diet and exercise in pregnancy with type 1/2 diabetes

 Folic acid

-If you have diabetes, you will need to start taking a high dose (5mg) of folic acid every day from as soon as possible when you find out you are pregnant until you are 12 weeks pregnant.
-This is taken as a tablet (supplement) and reduces the risk of having a baby with spina bifida or other problems affecting the baby's spine and neural tube.
+Ideally, start taking this for 3 months before you start trying to conceive, until you are 12 weeks pregnant.
+Folic acid lowers the risk of having a baby with spina bifida or other problems that affect the baby's spine and neural tube.

-You’ll need to get a prescription for this from your GP because you can’t get a higher dose of folic acid over the counter.
+You’ll need to get the higher dose of folic acid prescribed by your GP because you can’t get it over the counter.

 Vitamin D

-Find out more about taking supplements in pregnancy
+Find out more about taking supplements in pregnancy.

 Alcohol

 There is no proven safe amount of alcohol you can drink during pregnancy.
-If you drink alcohol during pregnancy, some alcohol will pass through the placenta to your baby.
-The more you drink, the greater the risk of harm to your baby.
+If you drink alcohol during pregnancy, it will pass through the placenta to your baby.

-• make hypoglycaemic episodes last longer
+• make hypoglycaemic episodes (hypos) last longer

 Staying active in pregnancy

-If you have always been active, it’s usually safe and healthy to continue to exercise at the same level during pregnancy.
+If you have always been active, it’s usually safe and healthy to keep going at the same level during pregnancy.
 If you have not been active before, you can start to build up your level of activity now.
-You can start by following our 10 tips for staying active in pregnancy.

 The benefits of exercise

-• check your blood glucose level before and during exercise – this will help you work out what you should eat and when to adjust your insulin
+• Check your blood glucose level before and during exercise – this will help you work out what you should eat and when to adjust your insulin.

-• record your blood glucose levels and what you eat when you exercise – share this with your diabetes team to help find what works for you
+• Record your blood glucose levels and what you eat when you exercise – share this with your diabetes team to help find what works for you.

-• if you exercise, it's likely you'll need extra carbohydrate to prevent hypos
+• If you exercise, it's likely you'll need extra carbohydrate to prevent hypos.

 Laura